petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Add a new publication to the project

-Next, click the quick action link on the project homepage to "create a new publication from template."
+Click the quick action link on the project homepage to "create a new publication from a template."
 In the dialog,
 select the `latex/article` template, and fill in the rest of the required information.